Axway/api-builder-docs/content/en/docs/Developer_Guide/Flows/Flow-nodes/HTTP_Response_flow-node.md

 ---
-title: HTTP Response flow-node
+title: HTTP response flow-node
-linkTitle: HTTP Response flow-node
+linkTitle: HTTP response flow-node
+description: ADD A DESCRIPTION
-weight: 80
+weight: 90
-date: 2021-03-02
+date: 2021-06-22
 ---

 The HTTP Response flow-node method, parameter, and output are described in the following sections.